All trades are settled according to a daily settlement schedule.

 Currency and accounts

-Settlement of trades is done in the same currency as trading has been carried out in.
-Currencies available for settlement of day-ahead trades are EUR, NOK, SEK, DKK for the Nordic, Baltic and CWE markets, and GBP for the UK market.
-All intraday trades are settled in EUR for the Nordic, Baltic and CWE markets and GBP for the UK market.
+Trades are settled in the same currency as trading has been carried out in.
+Currencies available for settlement of day-ahead trades are EUR, NOK, SEK, DKK for the Nordic, Baltic and Central Western European markets, and GBP for the GB market.
+All intraday trades are settled in EUR for the Nordic, Baltic and Central Western European markets and GBP for the GB market.

 The designated bank account for settlement has to be opened in a bank located within the European Economic Area (EEA) or the UK (England, Wales, Scotland & Northern Ireland).
-The bank has to be able to send and receive swift messages (MT101, MT103 and MT940/MT942).
+The bank has to be able to send and receive swift messages (MT101, MT103 and MT940).

 All trades are settled daily.
 The settlement schedule gives a schematic overview of a normal week's settlement cycles.

-- Settlement for the day-ahead market is run on the trading day, with debit due one day after and credit due two days after.
+- Day-ahead auction is settled on the trading day (T), with debit due T+1 and credit due T+2.

-- Settlement for the intraday market is run on the trading day, with debit due two days after and credit due three days after.
+- Intraday market is settled the day after trading (T+1), with debit due T+2 and credit due T+3.